model-checking/kani/rfc/src/rfcs/0004-loop-contract-synthesis.md

 ## Summary

-An new option that allows users to verify programs without unwinding loops by synthesizing loop contracts for those loops.
+A new option that allows users to verify programs without unwinding loops by synthesizing loop contracts for those loops.

 ## User Impact